-7 Poems By Latinx Writers That Will Inspire You To Give The Genre A Try
+7 Poems By Latinx Writers To Inspire You To Give The Genre A Try

 Poetry tends to be one of the most divisive genre of writing around; it's either something you love or don't (or you haven't found the right poem yet.)
 But poetry is so much more than what you remember from English 101 freshman year; not only are there tons of modern poets who give new perspectives to the genre, there are countless incredible writers who probably were never taught in your school.
 And with Hispanic Heritage Month well under way, now is a greater time than ever to dive into some of the Latinx poets you might have missed or, probably, have never even heard of before.